 Senate Bill No. introduced by D. Emrich aims to revise the standards for providing emergency protective services in child abuse and neglect proceedings by amending sections 41-3-202 and 41-3-301 of the Montana Code Annotated (MCA).
-The bill specifies that upon receiving a report of child abuse or neglect, the department must assess the information and determine the necessary response and timeframe.
-Notably, it introduces a requirement that emergency protective services can only be provided if the child is in "immediate or imminent danger of harm."
-Additionally, the bill clarifies the reporting obligations when allegations of sexual abuse or exploitation are involved, particularly when the alleged perpetrator is 12 years or older, and outlines the conditions under which the department may refrain from reporting if the victim is 14 or older and has sought confidential services.
+The bill specifies that when the Department of Child and Family Services receives a report of child abuse or neglect, it must assess the situation and determine the necessary level of response.
+Notably, the bill introduces a requirement that emergency protective services can only be provided if the child is in "immediate or imminent danger of harm."
+Additionally, it clarifies the reporting obligations when allegations of sexual abuse or exploitation are involved, particularly when the alleged perpetrator is 12 years of age or older.

 SB0230_1(1): 41-3-202, 41-3-301